-In this short article we will cover some of the basic themes and challenges in a therapeutic process, as commonly used in various forms of psychotherapy, or as adapted for specialized use within energy healing work, as in Relational Energy Therapy.
+In this short article we will cover some of the basic themes and challenges in a therapeutic process, as commonly used in various forms of psychotherapy, or as adapted for specialized use within energy healing work, as in Therapeutic Energy Healing.

 Therapeutic psycho-emotional process is a collection of life skills that not only help us navigate through a personal, emotional, or even a medical crisis, but which aim to balance disharmonious or chaotic forces in our lives.
 Whether those forces stem from a challenging personal relationship, or are triggered by the passage through a life stage change, the therapeutic process aids us with time-tested insights and resources, guiding us towards transitioning into a new place in our lives.